Wednesday, April 9, 2008

 Other Web 2.0 technologies such as Google Docs, wikis, blogs, slideshare, del.icio.us, and many more are hosted off site.
 The Office of Technology-Enhanced Learning offers training and support for these tools.
 OTEL also has built a virtual learning island in Second Life where avatars from around the world meet to engage each other in teaching and learning activities.

-A new Faculty Resource Center is maintained by OTEL with a dozen computers capable of supporting resource-intensive applications such as Second Life.
+A new Faculty Resource Center is maintained by OTEL with a dozen computers capable of supporting resource-intensive applications and predictive data analytics.

 Student Services and Support Online